videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

   const pipWindowRef = useRef();

   const togglePipMode = async () => {
-    //Check if browser supports PIP mode else show a message to user if ("pictureInPictureEnabled" in document) {
+    //Check if browser supports PiP mode else show a message to user if ("pictureInPictureEnabled" in document) {
       //highlight-start
-      //Creating a Canvas which will render our PIP Stream const source = document.createElement("canvas");
+      //Creating a Canvas which will render our PiP Stream const source = document.createElement("canvas");
       const ctx = source.getContext("2d");

-      //Create a Video tag which we will popout for PIP const pipVideo = document.createElement("video");
+      //Create a Video tag which we will popout for PiP const pipVideo = document.createElement("video");
       pipWindowRef.current = pipVideo;
       pipVideo.autoplay = true;